Irev-Dev/Arduino-Atmel-sPWM/README.md

     pinMode(13,OUTPUT);
 }
 ```
 ICR1 is another register that contains the length of the counter before resetting, since we have no prescale on our clock, this defines the period of the PWM to 1600 clock cycles.
 Then we enable interrupts.
 Next the two pins are set as outputs, the reason why pinMode() is not used is because the pins might change on different arduinos, they might also change on different Atmel micros, however you are using an arduino with a 328p, then this code will work.
-Lastly pinMode() is used to set pin 13 as an out put, we will use this later as a trigger for the osilliscope, how ever it is not nessisary.
+Lastly pinMode() is used to set pin 13 as an output, we will use this later as a trigger for the osilliscope, how ever it is not necessary.

 ```c
 void loop(){; /*Do nothing . . . . forever!*/}